(Last Update: 02/11/2025)

 Manufacturer Take-Back Programs

-Some mattress manufacturers have take-back or recycle programs in place to recycle mattresses.
+• Some mattress manufacturers have take-back or recycling programs for mattresses.
 These programs ensure that the fabric and various components of your old mattress are recycled or repurposed in a biodegradable manner.

-Instead of hauling your old mattress to a recycling facility or a center where to donate it, the manufacturer will typically arrange for it to be picked up when your new mattress is delivered.
+• Instead of hauling your old mattress to a recycling facility or a center where it can be donated, the manufacturer will typically arrange for it to be picked up when your new mattress is delivered.
 This makes the entire process more convenient and hassle-free for you.

 Donation Centers

-Donating your old bed to a donation center is among the eco-friendly options.
+Donating your old bed to a donation center is an eco-friendly option.
 Mattress recycling facilities or organizations like the Salvation Army, Habitat for Humanity, and Goodwill also accept mattress donations and redistribute them to those in need.

 By donating your old mattress and recycling it here, you help reduce debris and support local homeless shelters for those who cannot afford a proper sleeping surface.